Weakly Coordinating Anions WCAs...

 Video Tutorials on Starting Material Preparation: In the section 'Video Tutorials' you will find videos describing all details and equipment to prepare the fluorinated aluminates with a selection of useful countercations.

-Review Article: Our last review article on WCAs with more than 500 references just appeared in 2018:
+Review Article: Our last review article on WCAs in general with more than 500 references appeared in 2018:

 “Taming the Cationic Beast: Novel Developments in the Synthesis and Application of Weakly Coordinating Anions.”